msmccue/Carsens-LTL-Yahtzee/README.md

 work out the dimensions of the caddy.

 # I printed the die with 0.1mm layers, and the caddy with 0.2mm layers.
 Both had rafts, no supports.
+The dice took 1 hr 37mins each, and the caddy took 5.5hrs.
 In Sketchup, I installed the Export STL tool from the Extension Warehouse.
+After exporting the STL file, I opened it with the 3D printer's software.

 There is a new version of Sketchup that is completely web-based, but I have never used it.
 If it's still free, I recommend getting the installable version.

+# The scoresheets were designed and created at design.cricut.com
+I printed them and cut them on a Cricut Explore Air 2.
+I don't really recommend doing it this way as it takes too long.
+Create your own in Word or Inkscape.
+The dimensions are 34mm wide and 200mm tall.

 # Merry Christmas!